JUNE 15 – JULY 24, 2015

 Every Career Discovery student is exposed to the following disciplines but will select one as a concentration:

-the design and preservation of individual buildings and the understanding of relationships between buildings
+Architecture: the design and preservation of individual buildings and the understanding of relationships between buildings and their surroundings

-the planning, design, and preservation of built and natural environments, from private gardens and rural landscapes to urban parks and civic infrastructure projects
+Landscape Architecture: the planning, design, and preservation of built and natural landscapes, from rural landscapes to urban parks and infrastructure projects

-the planning for the development, preservation, and enhancement of the built environment at neighborhood, city, and regional scales, including consideration of social, economic, legal, cultural, and other forces
+Urban Planning: strategic planning for the development, preservation, and enhancement of the built environment at neighborhood, city, and regional scales

-the design of large-scale projects—from mixed-use building complexes, neighborhoods, and cities to urban regions
+Urban Design: the design of large-scale projects, from mixed-use building complexes, neighborhoods, and cities to entire urban regions

 Design is everywhere, surrounding us wherever we go and influencing cityscapes and landscapes in ways that are material, social, emotional, and spiritual.
 In the Career Discovery program, students go beyond studio work in order to study the broader, real-world impact of the design and planning professions.
 With guidance and in-depth instruction from respected faculty members and practitioners, their experiences will help them make the leap from theory to practice, idea to reality.